 In this article, you will find the laws for the use of drones in Montenegro.

-The rules for flying drones in Montenegro described below do not apply if the aircraft can not achieve kinetic energy greater than 79 joules or less than 500 grams and no faster than 20m / s, no more than 15 meters away and no higher than 10 meters can fly.
+The rules for flying drones in Montenegro described below do not apply if the aircraft can not achieve kinetic energy greater than 79 joules or weighs less than 500 grams and can not fly faster than 20m / s, more than 15 meters away or higher than 10 meters.